Fever: Diagnosis

+In adults, the normal range of temperatures in healthy individuals is 36.32–37.76 C (rectal), 35.76–37.52 C (ear), 35.61–37.61 C (urine), 35.73–37.41 C (oral), and 35.01–36.93 C (axillary), with no significant gender differences.

 Normal body temperatures vary depending on many factors, including age, sex, time of day, ambient temperature, activity level, and more.
 Normal daily temperature variation has been described as 0.5 °C (0.9 °F).
 A raised temperature is not always a fever.
 For example, the temperature rises in healthy people when they exercise, but this is not considered a fever, as the set point is normal.
 On the other hand, a "normal" temperature may be a fever, if it is unusually high for that person; for example, medically frail elderly people have a decreased ability to generate body heat, so a "normal" temperature of 37.3 C may represent a clinically significant fever.